 How Can Knowing About an Inherited Genetic Mutation Help Patients?

 Besides increasing risk for pancreatic cancer, some germline mutations affect treatment options for those who get the disease.
-Using the tumor’s biological characteristics, or molecular profile, to figure out the best treatment options for a person is called precision medicine.
+Using the patient’s biology to figure out the best treatment options for a person is called precision medicine.
 Patients who receive treatment based on their biology can live longer.

 Genetics of Pancreatic Cancer Video